School of Music at Boston University

 Music is big here.

 The School of Music is a community of academically and artistically extraordinary musicians within a major research university located in one of the great music capitals of America.
-As the first degree-granting music school in the United States, we challenge our students to uphold and build upon the proud traditions and innovative spirit the city of Boston exemplifies.
 We are committed to the highest artistic and professional standards in performance, composition, music education, and musicology.
-The faculty is drawn from the ranks of some of the world’s most distinguished musicians and institutions and includes 30 members of the Boston Symphony Orchestra.
-The quality and diversity of Boston’s music scene provides constant stimulation and contributes to the School’s culture of musical excellence.
-Students undergo rigorous preparation for careers as composers, performers, scholars, and teachers.
+The faculty is drawn from the ranks of some of the world’s most distinguished musicians and institutions and includes 25 members of the Boston Symphony Orchestra.
+Join a vibrant community in a city where music matters, and be transformed not only as an artist but as a leader, entrepreneur, advocate, and thinker.
+Studying under internationally recognized faculty-artists, BU students push the limits of their musical abilities and intellectual curiosity.

 School of Music by the Numbers